kyuz0/spikee/docs/09_llm_dataset_generation.md

     cp -r datasets/seeds-empty datasets/seeds-medical-advice
     ```
 2.  **Define Your Goal and Judge:** Clearly state what kind of prompts you need.
 For example, "questions asking for a specific medical diagnosis."
 Then, decide how to evaluate success.
 For this type of test, an LLM-based judge is often necessary.
-3.  **Prompt the Generation LLM:** Instruct the LLM to generate prompts that match your goal and output them in the required `standalone_attacks.jsonl` format.
+3.  **Prompt the Generation LLM:** Instruct the LLM to generate prompts that match your goal and output them in the required `standalone_user_inputs.jsonl` format.

     **Example LLM Prompt (for Medical Advice Queries):**
     ```text